 popular magazines.
 In 1854, when she was 22, her first book, Flower Fables, was

-"a book for girls."
-The 492 pages of Little Women, Part I were dashed off by Louisa at the desk her father built for her in Orchard House in less than three months 1868.
+"a girls' story."
+The 492 pages of Little Women, Part I were dashed off within three months at the desk Louisa's father built for her in her Orchard House bedchamber.
 The novel is largely based on the coming of age stories of Louisa and her sisters, with many of the domestic experiences inspired by events that actually took place at Orchard House.

-Virtually overnight, Little Women was a phenomenal success, primarily for its timeless storytelling with the first American juvenile heroine, "Jo March," who acted from her
+Virtually overnight, Little Women was a phenomenal success, primarily due to its timeless storytelling about the first American juvenile heroine, "Jo March," who acted from her

-own individuality -- a free-thinking, flawed person rather than the idealized stereotype of perfection then
+own individuality -- a free-thinking, flawed person rather than the idealized stereotype of feminine perfection then

 prevalent in childrens fiction.